You want a wine you can quaff? You want a wine you can drink with food, then this is one! Go for it! — 5 months ago

 This is a relatively newly planted single vineyard that formerly was the land of the Monks of Vergy, and is situated along the path they took daily to reach the abbey of Saint-Vivant from Vosne-Romanée.
 It is at a higher elevation and looks down on the famous Grand Cru sites of Vosne Romanee; the soil here is clay limestone.

 The wine is characterized by a dense purple color.
 The taste of wine is fresh, generous, with crisp acidity and a crisp nuances of oak wood.
 The finish is a little bluff.
-Aromatic bouquet of wine abounds with tones of ripe and juicy red fruit. — 10 months ago
+Aromatic bouquet of wine abounds with tones of ripe and juicy red fruit. — a year ago